 You must be a member first before you save

 Just like a commercial bank where you have to open an account before you can be allowed to have a savings plan, you must first buy shares in a Sacco to become a member.
 Every Sacco has a minimum share capital.
 This may not be payable in a lump sum but can be deducted in installments.

 You can start making your monthly contribution as soon as you are registered as a member.
 These shares are only transferable if you want to leave the Sacco.
 It is advisable to look for a member to whom you can transfer your shares if you plan to exit.

 Unlike saving schemes offered by commercial banks where the customer can put away something if he wishes, a Sacco saving scheme is not optional and is strictly regular.
 This means monthly contributions must be maintained throughout the course of membership without default.

-A default can lead to termination of membership
+A default can lead to the termination of membership

 This is where most income earners who had initially held saving plans with commercial banks hit a hurdle.
 You must ascertain the size of your regular income to determine the amount to be deducted every month.

-To save is to deposit and to access deposit is to borrow
+To save is to deposit and to access a deposit is to borrow

 Saving and contributions have a minimum limit